Forward Party of Utah: Results

-2018 House of Representatives elections
+2018

 In February 2018, two UUP candidates announced they would run for the United States House of Representatives: Jan Garbett and Logan, Utah native Eric Eliason, who challenged Republicans Chris Stewart and Rob Bishop respectively.
 On March 20, 2018, the United Utah Party held caucuses at 19 locations with attendance of just over 900 people, when the party had just over 400 registered members.
 Garbett later withdrew from the race.
 Eliason was defeated, receiving 11.6% of the vote as Rob Bishop was reelected to what would become his final term.